finagle/finagle-mysql-shapes/README.md

-# finagle-mysql-generic
+# finagle-mysql-shapes

-This library adds support for boilerplate-free marshalling of rows to case classes to Twitter's [Finagle][Finagle] MySQL client.
+This library adds support to Twitter's [Finagle][Finagle] MySQL client for boilerplate-free marshalling of rows into case classes.

 ## Install